microsoft/FabricRTIWorkshop/docs/workshop.md

 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/management/update-policy>).

 ### KQL Materialized Views
 - Materialized views expose an aggregation query over a source table, or over another materialized view.
 We will use materialized views to create the Gold Layer in our medallion architecture.
 Most common materialized views provide the current reading of a metric or statistics of metrics over time.
-They can also be backfilled with historial data; however, by default they are automatically populated by newly ingested data.
+They can also be backfilled with historical data; however, by default they are automatically populated by newly ingested data.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview>).

 ### One Logical Copy